 Contact Paul Davis for all your property damage needs.
 (603) 727-4440

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
 (Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
+- Carpeting: Blot wet carpeting with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking or tracking on carpet when possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to contain smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, water, mold or other disaster, Call Paul!